workanator/go-floc/README.md

 The goal of the project is to make the process of running goroutines in parallel and synchronizing them easy.

+## Announcements

+On the 1st of December, 2017 the version `v2` will be released and become the main maintained version.

 ## Installation and requirements

 The package requires Go v1.8 or later.